hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

 ## Import

-SQL users for MySQL databases can be imported using the `instance`, `host` and `name`, e.g.
+SQL users for MySQL databases can be imported using the `project`, `instance`, `host` and `name`, e.g.

 ```
-$ terraform import google_sql_user.users master-instance/my-domain.com/me
+$ terraform import google_sql_user.users my-project/master-instance/my-domain.com/me
 ```

-SQL users for PostgreSQL databases can be imported using the `instance` and `name`, e.g.
+SQL users for PostgreSQL databases can be imported using the `project`, `instance` and `name`, e.g.

 ```
-$ terraform import google_sql_user.users master-instance/me
+$ terraform import google_sql_user.users my-project/master-instance/me
 ```